peteli3/cs5220-HW1/readme.md

 ## Important Concluding Thoughts

-If any of the concepts discussed in this HW were a bit hard to understand (including but not limited to: logging into Totient, Unix commands, makefiles, etc), don't worry!
+If any of the concepts used or discussed in this HW were a bit hard to understand (including but not limited to: logging into Totient, Unix commands, makefiles, etc), don't worry!
 CS 5220 always enrolls students from a wide range of disciplines; it is not uncommon for this to be many students' first formal Computer Science Class.
 Throughout the semester, there will be many opportunities for students without a formal CS background to brush up on necessary information.

 We will take this opportunity to list one good resource: the [Scientific Software Club @ Cornell](https://cornell-ssw.github.io/) hosts workshops for people in STEM unfamiliar with popular computing tools.
 Unix and Version Control are two topics that will be covered early on.
 These workshops will be announced a bit later in the semester.
 We highly recommend you attend if you think it may help!
 Pizza will be provided.